Student9876/my-fav-tune/README.md

 # My Favourite Tune
-This is a NodeJs app to show ones favourite song and artist.
+This is a NodeJs app to show ones favourite songs and artists.
 This webapp is made using the technologies
 - EJS
 - CSS